Sudanese refugees in Egypt: Mohandessin protests

 In August 2004, Sudanese refugees, backed by the Egyptian non-governmental organisation SOUTH, mounted a protest against the issuing of yellow cards outside the UNHCR office.
 Police and security officers arrested and dispersed refugees with tear gas.

 In October to December 2005, some 2,000 people participated daily in a protest camp in a park at a busy intersection in front of Mustafa Mahmoud Mosque.
 The camp was located in an upper middle class suburb where the UN High Commissioner for Refugees (UNHCR) had an office—protesting about conditions in Egypt and seeking to be resettled in another country.
 The camp had been formed on September 29, 2005, by several dozen people who organized with Refugee Voices, a Sudanese refugee group.
 The Cairo office of UNHCR closed indefinitely in mid-November, after saying it was forced by the sit-in to suspend operations in October.

 In the early hours of Friday, December 30, 2005, the Police raided the camp and clashes ensued in the presence of TV cameras and the press.
 They dragged the refugees across the street, pulled women by their hair and pushed the elderly carrying newborn babies.
 Refugees were put in public transit busses to be transferred to central security force camps in different locations in Egypt in addition to taking some of them to State security intelligence offices.
 Many of those taken to the camps suffered fractures and injuries and lack any medical help.

 At least 28, and as many as 100, Sudanese migrants seeking refugee status were killed.
 At least one committed suicide in the wake of the raid.
-(FMRS 2006:37-38) The camp was forcibly dismantled and 2,174 protesters were detained.
+The camp was forcibly dismantled and 2,174 protesters were detained.
 The incident named later the "Mustapha Mahmoud Park Massacre" led many refugees to decide to seek shelter in Israel.

 Shortly after the arrests, the Egyptian Foreign Ministry announced it would deport 645 of the arrested people as "illegal immigrants".
 In late January, the government agreed to allow the UNHCR to perform a status determination on those it wishes to deport.
 165 refugee card holders were released from custody.
 485 remain in custody at Al-Qanater Prison, Abu Zaabal Prison, and Shebeen Al-Kom and other detention centres.